tusharraj5792/time-tracker/README.md

 If you want to delete a screenshot then when a screenshot captured it display captured screenshot for their you can delete the screenshot by click on delete logo button
 ## Tech Stack

-**Client:** Vite With React Application,Typescript,Electron js,Axios,React Router Dom,React Hook Form,Bootstrap,SASS
+**Client:** Vite With React Application, Typescript, Electron js, Axios, React Router Dom, React Hook Form, Bootstrap, SASS

 **Server:** ASP.Net